First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 2024 Hyundai Kona N-Line.
 Photo: Amee Reehal

 Hyundai expanded this small crossover’s interior and improved storage solutions, which are always a plus.
-At the same time, it builds on its recent design successes and awards by rendering a futuristic-looking and distinct subcompact in a sea of homogenized-looking competitors.
+At the same time, it builds on its recent design successes and awards by delivering a futuristic-looking, distinct subcompact in a sea of homogenized competitors.
 Meantime, we’re still holding out for the underrated Kona N.

 2024 Hyundai Kona Limited / N-Line Ultimate Images